About this listing

 The Jacuzzi Room is just outside the Guest Room and includes a handheld shower.
 It comes with fresh towels, soap & shampoo for convenience.

 Guests comment that this third floor suite feels like a tree house flooded with light and air.
 This 3rd Floor suite includes a roof deck, jacuzzi, bedroom, and 1/2 bath.
-The bedroom accommodates 3 people, which includes both a queen and twin bed.
-Brazilian slate floor, cedar walls in addition to shoji screens enclose the jacuzzi area, which is tucked beneath a skylight.
+The bedroom accommodates 3 people, which includes both a real queen bed and twin futon bed.
+Brazilian slate floor, cedar walls surround the jacuzzi, which is tucked beneath a skylight and enclosed with Shoji screens.

 Please use the side entrance located on the right side of our home.
-Check-in time is between 4:00p-8:00 pm and check out by 11:00 am.
-Guests are welcome to drop off their luggage and pick up a key before 4:00p.
+Check-in time is after 4:00p and check out time is 11:00 am.
 We will either be home to greet you or provide you with the combo for the lock box, located near the side entrance on the right side of of our home, which will have house keys.
 The 3rd floor suite is at the very top of the stairs.
-The bedroom can be locked.
 Free on street parking is available with Somerville parking passes we provide.

 Interaction with Guests